Dreaming381/Latios-Framework/Documentation~/Myri Audio/README.md

     audio framerate is faster than the simulation framerate.
 A configurable audio framerate multiplier exists to combat this, but issues may still arise during frame spikes.
--   A job which manages listeners and the DSP graph is not Bursted due to DSPGraph limitations.
 -   Myri will only use up to `n` worker threads when performing sampling, where `n` is the sum of spatialization channels across all listeners.
 A default listener has four spatialization channels.
+-   Myri does not properly handle peaks in audio where the samples mixed become greater than 1.0f.
+A proper limiter would likely solve this, but I’m not an audio engineer, and so this is one of the areas I need help.

+## Known DSPGraph Issues

+The following issues are issues with Unity’s underlying DSPGraph and cannot be resolved in Myri.
+If you encounter one of these issues, submit a bug report to Unity!

+-   A job which manages listeners and the DSP graph is not Bursted due to DSPGraph limitations.
 -   The Unity Editor sometimes emits an exception from a Bursted job.
 This is a DSPGraph and job system bug related to scheduling, and does not appear to have any adverse effects currently.
 -   Exiting play mode while an active listener exists will cause a warning regarding DSPGraph nodes not being disposed.
 This is an execution order issue on teardown.
--   Myri does not properly handle peaks in audio where the samples mixed become greater than 1.0f.
-A proper limiter would likely solve this, but I’m not an audio engineer, and so this is one of the areas I need help.
+-   Audio causes crashes for MacOS builds using 2020.1.9f1 and possibly other versions.
+(1 report)
+-   DSPGraph does not initialize correctly on 2020.3 using the new build system packages for Windows (1 report)

 ## Near-Term Roadmap